 GoContractor, used by construction companies across Ireland such as SISK, Roadbridge, Ardmac, Exyte and PM Group, approached the CIF to see how their technology could help the industry during the COVID-19 lockdown.

 “GoContractor’s product takes a traditional in-person process and turns it into something that can be done completely online.” explains John Naughton, GoContractor CEO.
-“Trade workers, for example, traditionally start work on a job site and are required to register their information, provide identification and certification to be photocopied and stored, then complete a safety orientation training in a classroom or site trailer.
+“Trade workers, for example, traditionally start work on a job site and are required to register their information, provide identification and certification to be photocopied and stored, then complete a safety induction training in a classroom or site trailer.
 Only then, can workers enter the job site and begin work.
 GoContractor takes this process online allowing people to submit documents and complete training from home.”

 GoContractor launched a QR code feature last year, to streamline the flow of people on and off construction sites.
 By simply scanning a worker’s QR code with any smartphone camera (on a printed card, smartphone or hard hat sticker), site management can identify workers, ensure compliance with site regulations, and check them into the site.